 Limits on memory configurations by subscription type

-Depending on your subscription type, Cloud Platform may prohibit you from making certain changes to memory limits.
+Cloud Platform may prohibit certain changes to memory limits, depending on your subscription type.
 Here is a list of Acquia subscription types and their memory limits:

 - Cloud Platform Plus, Cloud Platform Premium, and Cloud Platform Elite: If your application needs any of the following memory limits on the Acquia Cloud Classic infrastructure, contact your Account Manager to buy the Acquia Cloud Platform Performance Boost add-on: